 Often you’ll find yourself asking queries to your voice assistant such as, 'how old is the queen' and the Google Home is generally the speaker that’s going to be better at getting that right.
 It’s because Google has all of that knowledge from its search engine that it can bring up pretty much immediately – but bear in mind, the two competing voice assistants are getting better at this all the time.

-How to choose the best smart speaker
+How to choose the best smart speaker for your home

 When it comes to buying the best smart speaker, there are a few factors worth considering to ensure you get the most for your money.
 These include:

-If you're design conscious, it's worth seriously considering the aesthetic appeal of each smart speaker, ultimately opting for a design that suits the look and feel of your home.
+If you're design-conscious, it's worth seriously considering the aesthetic appeal of each smart speaker, ultimately opting for a design that suits the look and feel of your home.

 You'll also need to decide if you're looking for a smart speaker with impressive sound quality, in its own right.
-This will likely cost you a little more than a more basic smart speaker, but it will replace any other sound systems in your home.
+This will likely cost you a little more than a more basic smart speaker, but it will replace any other sound system in your home.

 If you're looking to build a larger smart home system, it's worth ensuring your smart speaker has the capacity to do everything you're expecting of it.